AndrewPaulLund/cs205project/README.md

 ---

 ### Results
+Results for each of the previously described speedup techniques are analyzed and critiqued below:

 **1. Binning**

 We tried to shard the data into "small" bins in order to allow parallel execution amongst cores.
-Thus, having more bins allows more parallelization, and thus a greater speedup.
+Thus, having more bins allows more parallelization and a greater speedup.
 However, it can be foreseen that if there are too many bins, there will be larger overheads due to splitting the data, core execution and communication, leading to a potential increase in overall runtime.
 There is thus a need to find the optimal bin size in which the overall runtime can be reduced by parallelization while minimizing the overheads from having too many bins.